zhenyahodges/SuggestIt/README.md

 # Suggest<span style="color:#F79234">**It**</span>
-## Project Assignment SPA with ReactJs
+## Project Assignment: SPA with ReactJs

 This is a ReactJS project assignment for completing [SoftUni](https://softuni.bg/)